yeyingqin/VSIC/README.md

 # Supplementary Videos for VSIC

-This repository provides a supplementary video for the manuscript on **Variable Stiffness Impedance Control with Sim-to-Real Transfer for Robot-Assisted Ultrasound Scanning Across Rib-Constrained Anatom**.
+This repository provides a supplementary video for the manuscript on **Variable Stiffness Impedance Control with Sim-to-Real Transfer for Robot-Assisted Ultrasound Scanning Across Rib-Constrained Anatomical Regions**.

 ## Overview